sungiant/sdf/README.md

 ### Lighting

 The lighting technique used in the demo is simply an application of the Phong lighting model.
-The input data required to apply the Phong lighting model is limited to surface positions, surface normals, material properties and camera location; all required input data is easily derived from calculations used and descibed already, as such, when it comes to this particular lighting technique, there is no relevance or change in approach needed due to the demo scene being defined as a SDF.
+The input data required to apply the Phong lighting model is limited to surface positions, surface normals, material properties and camera location; all required input data is easily derived from calculations used and described already, as such, when it comes to this particular lighting technique, there is no relevance or change in approach needed due to the demo scene being defined as a SDF.

 | Ambient component | Diffuse component | Specular component |
 |:---:|:---:|:---:|